jasp-stats/jasp-desktop/Docs/development/jasp-adding-module.md

 On Windows this is a bit more complicated but can be done through [7zip](https://www.7-zip.org/), first your select you folder `<ModuleName>` and compress it to a `.tar` file and then you select that file and compress it to a `.gz` or "gzip" file leaving you with `<ModuleName>.tar.gz`.

-As you can see this implies that the folder containing your module-files has the same name as your module (aka what is specified in the field `name` in [description.json](#description.json) or in the `Package` field of [DESCRIPTION](#package-metadata).
+As you can see this implies that the folder containing your module-files has the same name as your module (aka what is specified in the field `name` in [Description.qml](#Description.qml) or in the `Package` field of [DESCRIPTION](#package-metadata).